Gibbs flow for approximate transport with applications to Bayesian computation: Applications

-We now demonstrate performance of the Gibbs flow on a Bayesian Gaussian mixture model where the posterior distribution of mixture means is inferred.
-This is a canonical example of distributions with multiple well-separated models.
+We now investigate the performance of Gibbs flow samplers on a Bayesian mixture model, where the posterior distribution of mixture means is inferred.
+This is a canonical example of distributions with multiple well-separated modes.